Last Updated: March 26, 2025

 Read the Demand Letter to:

-The letter may threaten all sorts of actions.
+The letter may threaten all sorts of actions, including the possibility that they will file a lawsuit against you.
 Some of this may be hyperbole, meant to scare you or take advantage of your lack of knowledge.

-If you dispute any of the information in the letter, respond in writing.
+If you dispute any of the information in the letter, it's a good idea to address the issues in writing.
 Explain why the information is incorrect and if you have documentation to support your claims, send copies.
 DO NOT send the actual documents.

 Once you have verified the information, respond in writing.